 In the permitting stage (i.e., during COP preparation), you will submit environmental monitoring plans to BOEM and NMFS for approval.
 You will design a monitoring program defining how study activities will be repeated over several years.
 In the construction stage, you will implement the plans that have been approved and analyze the data that has been collected.
 With effective environmental compliance monitoring, unexpected project costs and work delays can be prevented, and environmental impacts can be reduced.

-This table shows the studies you may need to consider.
+The following table shows the studies you may need to consider.
 Note that not all of the areas to consider will require full-scale repeat studies; some may need individual assessments – such as sediment dispersion modeling – and some may need full, in-field monitoring programs over five years.